Distance: 2 miles | Time: 10 – 30 minutes | Level: Easy – Moderate

 Coming from Waikiki, the drive takes about one hour if taking either Highway 61 or 63.
 However, I recommend taking the scenic route and following the 72 down the south coast before connecting to the 83 and continuing the trip north.
 While this route will add about 30-45 minutes to your drive it’s worth it.
 This road trip around the island is an adventure worth experiencing in itself.

 When looking for trail locations (and all other trail-related inquiries) we use AllTrails.
-The AllTrails app is a great way to check for trail closures, level of difficulty, and recent reviews.
+The AllTrails app is a great way to check for trail closures, difficulty level, and recent reviews.
 Always plan ahead.

 At this point, Kahana Bay will be on your right and the mountains will be on your left.
 Continue driving a bit further until you see a dirt parking lot on the right.
 Park here to access the hike entrance.
 If you come upon Kahana Campground, you’ve gone too far.